santoshlite/Empyrial/README.md

 Here is the code from a google collab, you can use it to follow along with the code: https://colab.research.google.com/drive/1qgFDDQneQP-oddbJVWWApfPKFMnbpj6I?usp=sharing

+## Credits ✌️

+This library would not exist without the existence of Github and :

+- the contributors @rslopes, @rakeshbhat9, @Haizzz and @george-adams1
+- Quantopian and their incredible lectures (https://gist.github.com/ih2502mk/50d8f7feb614c8676383431b056f4291)
+- the authors of codingfinance.com
+- Quantconnect
+- @mrmushfiq and his repo https://github.com/mrmushfiq/python_meets_finance

 # Documentation🚀

 ### Call the library